marcelomaidden/jobsity-bowling-game/README.md

 <h1 align="center">Bowling app</h1>

-## about bowling game
+## About bowling app
 Bowling app is a game that reads a file with the player's pinfalls and calculates the total score for it.
 When the player hits a strike it sums the next two points to the total.
 When the player hits a spare it sums the next point to the total.
+The player is allowed to play 10 frames with 2 chances per frame.
 Built with Ruby and tested with RSpec.
-The output was formatted using terminal-table gem package.
+The output was formatted using terminal-table and rainbow gem packages.
 <hr>

 ![screenshot](./screenshot.png)

-## about the project
+## About the project
 The game has a basic interface that runs in the terminal.

 The goals of this project are: